"If the Central Illinois horror movie host hall

 see also: E-gor's

 Chamber of TV Horror Hosts entry on Milton Budd.

 Horror Hosts and Hostesses where you'll find their appearances

-in magazines featuring a link to the March 29, 1958 TV Guide article
+in magazines.
+The March 29, 1958 TV Guide featured an article

 'What a Revoltin'